 - Use of computing facilities and resources in violation of copyright laws.

 - Any violation of the University Computer Use Policy (Executive Memorandum No. 16)

 21. Turning in false fire alarm or bomb threat or misusing fire safety equipment on University Premises, including any student housing unit is a Student Code violation.

 22. Failing to report a fire or any other extremely dangerous condition when known or recognized on the campus.

 23. Violation of any student housing unit policy or regulation.
-(The Housing Rights and Responsibilities policy is found at housing.unl.edu.)
+(The Housing Contract Policies are found at http://housing.unl.edu/contracts.)

 24. Sexual assault or any other uninvited behavior of a sexually explicit nature including but not limited to sexual harassment, dating or domestic violence, and stalking.
 All allegations of sexual misconduct, including sexual assault, sexual violence, dating violence, domestic violence, or stalking are investigated and addressed following the procedures set forth the “University of Nebraska-Lincoln Response to Allegation of Student Sexual Conduct,” adopted pursuant to Board of Regents Policy 5.3.3, attached to this Student Code as Appendix “A,” or as Appendix “A” may hereafter be amended.

 25. Abuse of the University Disciplinary Proceedings, including but not limited to: